 Housing costs in Aliso Viejo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Aliso Viejo is a decidedly white-collar city, with fully 92.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Aliso Viejo is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Aliso Viejo who work in management occupations (18.35%), sales jobs (17.08%), and office and administrative support (10.40%).

 Also of interest is that Aliso Viejo has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Aliso Viejo is also a city of artists.
 Aliso Viejo has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Aliso Viejo’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.78% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Aliso Viejo telecommute to their jobs.
+Overall, about 8.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 If knowledge is power, Aliso Viejo is a pretty powerful place.
 56.87% of the adults in Aliso Viejo have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.